As credit newbies, college students have thin, if not nonexistent, credit profiles.

 To add more value, Discover will double the cash back you earn during your first year.
 So, you’re essentially getting 10 percent back on bonus categories and 2 percent back on everything else for the first year.

 Decent 0% APR promotion: If you have a big purchase coming up and need time to pay it off, the Discover it for Students offers a 0% APR promotion for six months.
-After that, the APR is 13.99% to 22.99%, depending on your creditworthiness.
+After that, depending on your creditworthiness, the APR is 14.24% to 23.24% as of January 2018.

 No foreign transaction fees: If you’re planning a trip abroad, you can bring this card along.
 Most credit cards charge a fee of 3 percent on every transaction you make overseas, but this card doesn’t charge anything.

 Poor international acceptance: Although the Discover it for Students doesn’t charge a foreign transaction fee, you might not even be able to use it overseas.

 Unfortunately, Discover isn’t widely accepted internationally.
 So, if you’re planning to study abroad, consider the BankAmericard Travel Rewards for Students instead.

 Beyond acceptance issues, there aren’t any other major drawbacks to this card.